-OC munitions to include pepper projectiles and launchable munitions may be used for crowd control, crowd dispersal or against barricaded suspects based on the circumstances.
+OC munitions and launchable munitions may be used for crowd control, crowd dispersal or against barricaded suspects based on the circumstances.
 Only the Shift Commander, Incident Commander or SWAT Commander may authorize the delivery and use of OC munitions, and only after evaluating all conditions known at the time and determining that such force appears objectively reasonable.